gtc-rubygems/gtc-namespace/README.md

-# Gtc::Namespace
+# GTC::Namespace

-Namespace is a Object-extension to provide unified namespace methods, that can be used to simplify the use of modules & sections.
+Namespace is a Object-extension to provide unified namespace methods, that are used to simplify a dynamic access of every module.

 -----